AnonymFlow

 Procedure on NordVPN: Settings → Connection → VPN protocol → NordLynx (select by default).
 On ExpressVPN: Settings → Protocol → Lightway.
 On Surfshark: Settings → VPN settings → Protocol → WireGuard.
 After protocol change, disconnect then reconnect the VPN to apply.

-This step resolves 5% of additional cases not resolved by the three previous steps.
-It's rarely the root cause but cumulative matters: across the 47 tested cases, switching to WireGuard saved 2-3 sessions that no other step unblocked.
+This step resolves a small number of additional cases not resolved by the three previous steps.
+It's rarely the root cause but cumulative matters: switching to WireGuard occasionally unblocks a session that no other step does.

-Step 5 — temporarily switch VPN (resolves remaining 10%)
+Step 5 - temporarily switch VPN (for the rare persistent cases)

 If after the 4 steps above applied on 3 different servers in the same region, Netflix still blocks, your current VPN likely no longer has functional IPs for the target region at this specific moment.
 Three options: